Save Money by Increasing Attic Insulation in Kansas City

 Having the right amount of insulation in your attic can make your Kansas City home more pleasant all year long.
 Better energy efficiency could also help you save money on utility costs.

-Do you have the right amount of insulation?
+Do you have the proper amount of insulation?
 Probably not.
 A recent study by the North American Insulation Manufacturers Association discovered 90 percent of homes in the U.S. lack enough insulation.
-If every home in the country was properly insulated to modern building code, the Boston University School of Public Health determined it would cut electric consumption by 37 billion kilowatts.
+If every home in the country was suitably insulated to current building code, the Boston University School of Public Health determined it would slash electric consumption by 37 billion kilowatts.
 That’s enough electricity to power 3.4 million American homes each year!

 Does My Home Have Enough Insulation?

-Strengthening your insulation levels could positively affect your energy bills, saving you up to 20 percent.** It can provide a vapor barrier against humidity, stop air leaks and may restrict wear and tear on your HVAC system.
+Strengthening your insulation levels could positively impact your energy bills, saving you up to 20 percent.** It can provide a vapor barrier against humidity, stop air leaks and may limit wear and tear on your HVAC system.

 Types of Attic Insulation